-Rewards are granted based on the number of days subscribed, not time played.
-For example, if you pay for 90 days of service at once, you will receive the 30, 60, and 90 day rewards all at once on the first day, and not on day 30, 60, and 90 respectively.
+Rewards are granted based on the number of days subscribed, rather than time played or subscription days used.
+For example, paying for 150 days of service at once, will grant both the 30 day and 150 day rewards on the first day, rather than on day 30 and day 150 respectively.

 The following methods can be used to pay A Realm Reborn's subscription fees.